RaphaelwHuang/CalendarApp/README.md

 ### Program Execution
 First, using the cd command to the file: calendar_app.
 Then you need to install the ruby gem by using "bundle install".
 The third step is to migrate the database by using rake, do "bundle exec rake db:migrate".
 You will see a message that said "=> Rails 4.2.8 application starting in development on http://localhost:3000".
 Open any web browser and enter http://localhost:3000.
 You will see our web app, the Hang Time!
 You can use Ctrl-C to shutdown server.

+### Test Plan
+The final project is biggest project we have worked on so far.
+The size of code posts a great challenge on testing.
+Most of the testing we did is system test.
+We will go to our web site and test every feature to make sure everything runs as expected.
+To test our website, you should first sign up.
+Then, you can create as many new events as you want.
+You can see the events on calendar on the home page.
+If you wish to see the events as a list, click view event to go to event page.
+You can destory some random events to test the destory feature or update some events.
+To test the group feature, creating a group by clicking the create group button.
+You can add new group meetings and see them on your calendar.
+You can create additional users and add them to your group.
+You can promote those users or remove them.

 ### Roles
 * Overall Project Manager: Jenn Alarcon
 * Coding Manager: Sunny Patel & Kenton Steiner